UVADS/ds5110/agendas/ds5110_agenda_06.md

 - Quiz:
   - requirements of a transformer
   - benefits of pipelines
+  - recommender systems (high-level concepts)

-- Programming Assignment: Recommender Systems Using Music Tracks from Autoscrobbler
+- Lab: Recommender Systems Using Music Tracks from Autoscrobbler

 - Final Project Assignment (ungraded) training and evaluating models and have saved at least one model.